christabel888/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write script that prints "Hello World"
+write a script that displays a confused smiley